ledlaux/pikoPD/README.md

 ### What doesn't work ###
 - Raspberry PICO boards doesn't have adc to read audio input so [adc] object will not work.
-- I have not yet managed to make any pd delay or reverb to work on this hardware.

 ## Requirements